EskilAl/Obsidian/Computer Vision/Image acquisition.md

 ## Spectrum
 - Spectrum describers the amount of light in different wavelengths
-- Shows how much light is emitted, relfected or transmitted from the target.
+- Shows how much light is emitted, reflected or transmitted from the target.
 - how much of color the light contains
-- Normal representation of spectrum is a plot intesisity VS Wavelenght
+- Normal representation of spectrum is a plot intensity VS Wavelength
-- Spectral signature is unique for each meterial and cam be used to identify dufferent meterials
+- Spectral signature is unique for each material and cam be used to identify different materials.

+### Spectral range
+200 to 400 is UV
+400 to 780 is VIS